Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 ![13 2](https://github.com/Md-Khid/Multiple-Linear-Regression/assets/160820522/dba771d7-2382-48fc-81be-17b5e7f47d94)

-Based on the EDUCATION scatter plots
+Based on the EDUCATION groups

 - **Prompt and Minimum Sum Payments:** Across all five scatter plots (B1 vs. each of the five repayment statuses), there is a concentration of data points at the “Prompt Sum” and “Min Sum” categories for all education levels.
 This suggests that most customers, regardless of their education level, tend to make at least minimum payments promptly.